-House and Home in Mizrahi Theatre: Spatial Perspectives
+House and Home in Mizrahi Theater: Spatial Perspectives

 Abstract

 The present article examines how four Mizrahi (Jews of Middle Eastern or North African origin) theaters in Israel have handled the question of establishing a permanent theater structure through the prism of theater and city.
 In theater, the concepts of house—the physical structure—and home—the sense of belonging and identity—are used as aspects of spatial design.
 It is my claim that the house, that is, the permanent theater used by the troupe for rehearsals and performances, creates the home.
 Its location in the city and the architectural design of a permanent structure or, conversely, the lack of one, affect the degree of belonging as well as the artistic and cultural identity of the theater and its audience in the urban space.